Diversity and Inclusion Read Alouds and Resources

 Sensitivity is key.

-It is also important to keep in mind that some students might be descendant of groups that were instrumental in the damage.
-Shaming these students for past wrongs of their ancestors will not serve to bridge relationship between groups or foster community.
+It is also important to keep in mind that some students might be descendants of groups that were instrumental in the damage.
+Shaming these students for past wrongs of their ancestors will not serve to bridge relationships between groups or foster community.

 “The number one feeling contributing